It all started when…

 While in Lisbon, I worked as a Project Associate for AIDGLOBAL, a Portuguese NGO developing a wide range of education projects in Portugal and Mozambique.
 Back in Brazil for my field research, I collaborated with Greenpeace for about one year, helping with volunteer management, education projects, grassroots movements, ecological activism and photography.

-I started to combine photography and social-environmental issues in 2014, when I moved to Phnom Penh, Cambodia.
+I started to combine photography with my scientific background and environmental activism in 2014, when I moved to Phnom Penh, Cambodia.

-Ever since then, I have covered a wide range of topics (from climate change and education, to social injustice and human rights violations) for both local and internationally renowned publications, NGOs and development agencies.
+Ever since then, I have covered a wide range of topics (from climate change and education, to social injustice and human rights violations) for both local and internationally renowned publications, development agencies and world-renowned organizations such as Greenpeace, GIZ and GGGI.

-Through my work I hope to use Photography as an instrument for Human Ecology, using it to teach Environmental Education and to guide innovative and participatory empowerment projects aimed at reducing social inequality and promoting environmental justice.
+Through my work I hope to make Photography an instrument for Human Ecology, using it to teach Environmental Education and to guide innovative and participatory empowerment projects aimed at reducing social inequality and promoting environmental justice.

 Overall, I have been researching our environmental crisis with a transdisciplinary approach for about thirteen years, and I have completed several short-courses and certificate programs on topics such as Environmental Justice, Humanitarian Emergencies and Governance of Natural Resources.